Lykkedk/cdsp-samplerate-control/README.md

         └── tce.installed
             └── seashell_alsa
 ```
-The camilladsp.tar.gz decrompress itself into and creates the /home/tc/camilladsp directory the first time (only!) the seashell_alsa.tcz is executed\
+The camilladsp.tar.gz decrompress itself into and creates the /home/tc/camilladsp directory the first time (only!) the seashell_alsa.tcz is executed.\
 The asound.conf.tar.gz decompress to /etc/asound.conf, keeping a backup of the original at the camilladsp dir. so to preserve a user modified\
 asound.conf file.
 This is also only happening first time the seashell_alsa.tcz is executed.